1. Home

 Do I need extra sports cover?

 A one off round of golf can be covered as part of standard travel insurance.
-But if you’re going on a golfing holiday, or plan on playing a lot while your away you should consider specific golf cover.
+But if you’re going on a golfing holiday, or plan on playing a lot while your away you should consider specialist travel insurance with golf cover.
 This is especially true if you're taking your favourite driver and clubs.

 Typically, standard travel insurance won't cover sports and activities such as: